Java Waterdropwort or Vietnamese parsley

 Classification in Wisconsin: Prohibited

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for Java waterdropwort was based upon this literature review developed by the department.
+The recommendation for Java waterdropwort was based upon this literature review [PDF] developed by the department.

 Leaves: Lush green pinnate leaves resemble large flat parsley or celery foliage.
 A popular cultivar ‘Flamingo’ has white to pink edges to the leaves.